 What fire alarm regulations apply in the UK?

 Fire alarm requirements are governed by the Regulatory Reform (Fire Safety) Order 2005, supported by the Fire Safety Act 2021 and the Fire Safety (England) Regulations 2022.
-Technical design and installation are guided by British Standards BS 5839-1 (non-domestic) and BS 5839-6 (domestic).
+Technical design, installation, commissioning and maintenance are guided by British Standards, including BS 5839-1:2025 for non-domestic premises and BS 5839-6:2019+A1:2020 for domestic premises.

 What is the difference between BS 5839-1 and BS 5839-6?

-BS 5839-1 applies to fire alarm systems in commercial and non-domestic premises, such as offices and shops.
+BS 5839-1 applies to fire alarm systems in commercial and non-domestic premises, such as offices, shops, warehouses and public buildings.
+BS 5839-6 applies to domestic premises, including houses, flats, HMOs and other residential accommodation.

 How often must fire alarms be tested and serviced?

-Fire alarm systems should be tested weekly by the Responsible Person and inspected by a competent professional at least every six months, in line with British Standard recommendations.
-All testing and servicing must be recorded in a fire alarm logbook.
+Fire alarm systems should normally be tested weekly by the responsible person and inspected by a competent professional at suitable intervals, commonly at least every six months for many commercial systems.
+Testing, servicing and faults should be recorded in a fire alarm logbook.

 Who is responsible for fire alarm compliance?

-The Responsible Person — such as an employer, landlord, or managing agent — is legally responsible for ensuring appropriate fire alarm systems are installed, maintained, and kept in working order.
+The responsible person, such as an employer, landlord, building owner or managing agent, is legally responsible for ensuring suitable fire detection and warning arrangements are provided, maintained and kept in working order.

 Who can install a fire alarm system?

-Fire alarm systems must be installed by a competent person with appropriate knowledge of fire safety legislation and British Standards.
-While certification is not legally mandated, using an experienced and qualified fire alarm contractor is strongly recommended.
+Fire alarm systems should be installed by a competent person with appropriate knowledge of fire safety legislation, British Standards and the type of premises being protected.
+Using an experienced and qualified fire alarm contractor is strongly recommended.